cschell/who-is-alyx/Readme.md

 ### Dropping Framerate

-Due to an error in the motion data recording script, the framerate of the recordings from player 1 to 41 quickly drops from an initial 60fps to about 10-15 fps.
-We provide a Python script to interpolate the data from each `vr-controllers.csv` to a constant 15 fps:
+Due to an error in the motion data recording script in the first part of our study, the framerate of the motion recordings from players 1 to 41 drops from an initial 60fps to about 10-15 fps over the course of each session.
+This issue was fixed starting with player 42.

+As a fix, we provide a Python script to interpolate the data from each `vr-controllers.csv` to a constant 15 fps:

 ```bash
 pip install -r requirements.txt # install required python packages (only required once for setup)